Last updated on September 19, 2025

 #2.
 Skithiryx, the Blight Dragon

 Skithiryx, the Blight Dragon is the only commander on this list that actually has infect.
-It can also protect itself or give itself haste, making it an effective way to deal large amounts of poison damage.
+It can also regenerate itself or give itself haste, making it an effective way to deal large amounts of poison damage.

 #1.
 Atraxa, Praetors’ Voice